Funding treatments to end paralysis...

 In the beginning

 The Charity Trust PA was set up in memory of Paul-André Blundell (known to his friends as P-A).
 Paul-André was born and lived in Cardiff and was a keen all round sportsman including rugby, cricket, golf, athletics, running and motor sports.
 He played rugby for the Welsh Youth under 19`s team.
 After graduating from UWIC Cardiff and then moved to Bath working as a successful Community Specialist for Pharmacia.
-P-A was a talented rugby centre playing for Keynsham RFC until his tragic accident in September 2001 when he sustained a spinal cord injury during a tackle that left him instantly paralysed from the chin down and only able to breathe using a ventilator.
+P-A was a talented rugby centre playing for Keynsham RFC until his tragic accident in September 2001 when he sustained a spinal cord injury during a tackle that left him almost instantly paralysed from the chin down and only able to breathe using a ventilator.
 Being a focussed individual, P-A was making excellent progress in the spinal rehabilitation unit and even making it into a wheelchair.
 Tragically, he passed away suddenly and unexpectedly in January 2002, aged just 26yrs, from a pulmonary embolism (blood clot in the lung).
 While Paul-André was in hospital, friends and colleagues started to raise money for his ongoing care.
 As a fully ventilated tetraplegic like Christopher Reeve, he would have needed a team of eight carers on a full time rota (at a cost of approx. £18,000 per month in 2002).
-When he died, (which is rare for this injury) it was decided to continue raising funds in P-A’s memory to enable a better future for future spinal cord injured (SCI) people.
+When he died, (which is rare for this injury) it was decided to continue raising funds in P-A’s memory to enable a better future to help future spinal cord injured (SCI) people regain movement & sensation.

 Please consider these points: